trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 Watch your cluster capacity. *Never* let the cluster/volume for an OSD reach full ratio.
 You can experience unexcepted errors if an OSD ever hits its capacity limit.

 #### 2.2.1.
 Adding OSDs
-You can expand your cluster at runtime, using either of two methods to achieve that.
+You can expand your cluster at runtime, using either of two methods to achieve this:

 *Recomended method:*
 1. Prepare a CentOS machine like the one you used to deploy ceph.